-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam c (convocatoria ordinaria).
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria).
 Theoretical papers assessment 15.00% 115 00% Non-compulsory activity that can be retaken.
-To be carried out before end of teaching period Laboratory sessions 25.00% 125 111% Compulsory activity that can be retaken.
-To be carried out during lab sessions Oral presentations assessment 10.00% 10.00% Non-compulsory activity that can be retaken.
-To be carried ou during the theory/lab sessions by the continuous assesment students.
-Non-continuous evaluation students will be evaluat with an alternative system.
-Total: 100.00% 100.00%
+To be carried out before end of teaching period Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
+To be carried out during lab sessions Oral presentations assessment 10.00% 110.00% Non-compulsory activity that can be retaken.
+To be carried out during the theory/lab sessions Total 100.00% 100.00%